 - The Local Workforce Innovation Area 20 Memorandum of Understanding provides a description of the one-stop delivery system, and other information that is essential to the establishment and operation of effective local workforce development systems as required by the WIOA Rule (20 CFR Part 678.705).
 The Memorandum of Understanding and any subsequent modifications is incorporated by reference into this plan. - The Local Workforce Innovation Area 20 Service Integration Action Plan provides a description of how local workforce partners will align and coordinate services as required by the State of Illinois Service Integration Policy (WIOA Policy Chapter 1, Section 13).
-The Service Integration Action Plan and any subsequent modifications is incorporated by reference into this plan.
+Information from the initial Service Integration Action Plan is included below.
+Any subsequent modifications to the Service Integration Action Plan are incorporated by reference into this plan.